 One of the cool things you can do as a theme developer, is set your own custom color palette for your theme.
 This can help users choose colors that match the design of the theme.

-Setting Custom Color Schemes in Gutenberg
+Setting Custom Color Palettes in Gutenberg

 You can add as many colors as you like (I think), but I would suggest limiting the selection to colors that work well with your theme.